Fault Line (adventure)

 Fault Line is a role-playing game adventure published by TSR in 1985 for the Marvel Super Heroes role-playing game.

 Contents

-Fault Line is a scenario in which Spider-Man, Captain America, the Wasp, and the Black Knight have a limited amount of time in which to save New York City from destruction by an earthquake.
+Fault Line is a scenario in which Spider-Man, Captain America, the Wasp, and the Black Knight have a limited amount of time to save New York City from being destroyed by an earthquake.

 Publication history

 MH8 Fault Line was written by Kim Eastland, and was published by TSR, Inc., in 1985 as a 16-page book, a large color map, and an outer folder.